Friday, 6 February 2026

 If replicas are 0, it’s installed but effectively disabled.

-(3) Check logs (is it actively scaling?)
+(3) Check logs

 This confirms it’s working, not just running.

-% kubectl logs -n kube-system deployment/cluster-autoscaler
+kubectl logs deployment/cluster-autoscaler -n kube-system

 Healthy / active signs: